k4i6/rexpose/README.md

 ## Install

+### Download binary

+You can use any precompiled binary from the [release section](https://github.com/k4i6/rexpose/releases).

 ### From sources

-- clone the git repository
-- run `cargo install` to install the rexpose binary
+- run `cargo install rexpose`

 ## Usage